 We have never paid any dividends on our common shares or any of our other securities.
 We currently intend to retain any future earnings to finance the growth and development of our business, and we do not anticipate that we will declare or pay any cash dividends in the foreseeable future.
 Any future determination to pay cash dividends will be at the discretion of our board of directors and will be dependent upon our financial condition, results of operations, capital requirements, restrictions under any future indebtedness and other factors the board of directors deems relevant.

 CAPITALIZATION

-The following table sets forth our cash as well as capitalization as of December 31, 2020:
+The following table sets forth our cash as well as capitalization as of June 30, 2021 after giving effect to the Share Consolidation: